BotBM3/botbm3.github.io/pages/talkseries.md

 A fundamental question for computational neuroscience is how to assess neural response similarity between a mechanistic model and the brain.
 We propose to map models to brains using the same set of transforms that map animal subjects to each other for the same species and brain area.
 We show that identifying a good transform class requires taking aspects of the mechanism underlying the brain responses into account, specifically the non-linear activation function.
 We therefore introduce a transform class, Inverse-Linear-Nonlinear-Poisson (ILNP), that accounts for the effect of the biological activation function.
 On an electrophysiological dataset of 31 mouse subjects, ILNP increases same-area similarity scores across subjects compared to ridge regression and soft matching while maintaining inter-area separability.
 We also find that a transform class of this kind better differentiates between various models of the mouse visual stream with respect to brain predictivity, though for some model comparisons, soft matching does better.
 We hypothesize that integrating some neuron-level tuning properties into the mechanistic constraints of ILNP is a promising next step in characterizing a good inter-animal transform class in order to better assess model accuracy.

+###

 ## Eghbal Hosseini
 Massachusetts Institute of Technology

 ### Controversial Selection

 Artificial neural networks (ANNs) have emerged as computational systems that align with behavior and underlying representations in biological neural networks (brains).
 Across domains, these feats are achieved by many different kinds of ANNs trained with ecologically valid objectives.
 Here we show that—akin to biological evolution where distinct organisms often converge on a similar solution to some target problem—models’ ability to predict brain responses is a consequence of convergence onto universal representational axes that are shared both across high-performing models and between models and brains.
 First, we introduce model agreement as a measure of representation universality across ANNs.
 Second, we use model agreement to modulate the degree of match between individual ANNs and the brain for the language and visual systems.
 Finally, we begin to identify core dimensions across models that distinguish between universal and model-specific representations.These results in tandem establish the universality of representation as a core component in the alignment between ANNs and biological systems, thus providing a novel approach for using ANNs to uncover representations and computations in biological brains.

+## Chris Z Wang
+Massachusetts Institute of Technology

+### Rethinking Reconstruction

+Stimulus reconstruction from brain activity has become a popular method in the probing of biological representation.
+When evaluating stimulus reconstruction results, it is tempting to assume that higher fidelity text and image generation is due to an improved understanding of the brain or more powerful signal extraction from neural recordings.
+However, in practice, new reconstruction methods could improve performance for at least three other reasons: learning more about the distribution of stimuli, becoming better at reconstructing text or images in general, or exploiting weaknesses in current image and/or text evaluation metrics.
+Here we disentangle how much of the reconstruction is due to these other factors vs. productively using the neural recordings.
+We introduce BrainBits, a method that uses a bottleneck to quantify the amount of signal extracted from neural recordings that is actually necessary to reproduce a method's reconstruction fidelity.
+We find that it takes surprisingly little information from the brain to produce reconstructions with high fidelity.
+In these cases, it is clear that the priors of the methods' generative models are so powerful that the outputs they produce extrapolate far beyond the neural signal they decode.
+Given that reconstructing stimuli can be improved independently by either improving signal extraction from the brain or by building more powerful generative models, improving the latter may fool us into thinking we are improving the former.
+We propose that methods should report a method-specific random baseline, a reconstruction ceiling, and a curve of performance as a function of bottleneck size, with the ultimate goal of using more of the neural recordings.

 ## Nathan Cloos
 Massachusetts Institute of Technology